Back To Search Results

 Anatomy

-Anatomically, it is divided into two lateral (right and left) and one median lobe.
-Histologically, it has a central zone (CZ) comprising 25% of the prostatic mass that forms the base; a peripheral zone (PZ) surrounding the central part constituting 25% of the prostatic mass; and a transition zone(TZ) that surrounds the anterolateral portion of the urethra in a horseshoe-like fashion.
-It is essential to know these histological zones because 70% of the adenocarcinomas arise from the peripheral zone while 20% from the transition zone.
+The prostate is located in the pelvic cavity inferior to the urinary bladder surrounding the prostatic urethra.
+The gland comprises an apex resting on the urogenital diaphragm, a base attached to the bladder neck, and inferolateral surfaces resting on the levator ani facia above the urogenital diaphragm.
+See Image.
+Median Sagittal Section of Male Pelvis Anatomy.
+Anatomically, it is divided into 2 lateral (right and left) and one median lobe.
+Histologically, it has a central zone (CZ) comprising 25% of the prostatic mass that forms the base; a peripheral zone (PZ) surrounding the central part constituting 25% of the prostatic mass; and a transition zone (TZ) that surrounds the anterolateral portion of the urethra in a horseshoe-like fashion.
+It is essential to know these histological zones because 70% of the adenocarcinomas arise from the peripheral zone while 20% are from the transition zone.
 Only 10% of adenocarcinomas arise from the central zone.
 Prostatitis more often occurs in the central zone.
 Benign prostatic hyperplasia typically expands the transitional zone creating adenoma.

 Plain Films

-Other imaging modalities like bone scan are used for assessing bone metastases, and CT of the chest, abdomen, and pelvis are used to stage prostate cancer.
-MRI of the prostate is sensitive and specific for assessing prostate malignancy and local extension.
+Plain radiographs have limited prostate evaluation utility but are rarely used as a skeletal survey to assess or follow metastases.
+Other imaging modalities like bone scans are used for assessing bone metastases, and computed tomography (CT) of the chest, abdomen, and pelvis are used to stage prostate cancer.
+Magnetic resonance imaging (MRI) of the prostate is sensitive and specific for assessing prostate malignancy and local extension.
 CT/MRI is also used to place radiation seeds before radiotherapy.

 Computed Tomography

-Detailed prostate anatomy is not well defined on the CT scan, as its pathology.
+Detailed prostate anatomy is not well defined on the CT scan, as is its pathology.
 It may show a hyperdense central zone with density adjusted around 40 to 60 Hounsfield Unit (HU), and the peripheral zone may appear hypodense between 10-5 HU density.

 Prostate Inflammation